 The benchmark is administered by MSCI Limited.
 MSCI Limited is no longer registered with the European Securities and Markets Authority (ESMA) on the public register of administrators and benchmarks pursuant to Regulation (EU) 2016/1011 of 8 June 2016 as a result of the United Kingdom's exit from the European Union.
 MSCI Limited has been approved by the UK Financial Conduct Authority ("FCA") as a benchmark administrator and is listed on the FCA's register of Benchmark Administrators ("FCA Benchmarks Register").
 Benchmark indices provided by an administrator established in a third country and which have already been used in the European Economic Area as a reference for financial instruments and financial contracts or for measuring the performance of investment funds may continue to be used as a reference until 31 December 2025.
+Euro Short-Term Rate (€STR) is administered by the ECB (European Central Bank).
 The Company has drawn up robust written plans outlining actions it would take if the benchmark were to change significantly or cease to exist.